 Born in Annapolis Royal, Nova Scotia, Daurene Elaine Lewis was a descendant of freed Loyalist Blacks who settled in Annapolis Royal in 1783.
 She was also a descendant of Rose Fortune, a Virginian who became the first female police officer in North America.
 Trained as a registered nurse, Lewis held a diploma in teaching in nursing schools from Dalhousie University, a Master of Business Administration from Saint Mary's University, and in 1993 was awarded an honorary doctorate in humane letters from Mount Saint Vincent University.

 Lewis was the former executive director of the Centre for Women in Business at Mount Saint Vincent University.
-She was principal of both the Institute of Technology and Akerley Campuses of the Nova Scotia Community College.
+She was the principal of both the Institute of Technology and Akerley Campuses of the Nova Scotia Community College.
 In 2001, Lewis became the first Black Canadian senior administrator in the history of the college.
-She completed an extended-term on the board of directors of Canada Post and the Governor General's Order of Canada Advisory Council.
+She completed an extended term on the board of directors of Canada Post and the Governor General's Order of Canada Advisory Council.
 Lewis was the executive of the Vanier Institute of the Family and the Maritime Conservatory of Performing Arts.
 She was a member of the International Women's Foundation.

 Honors, decorations, awards, and distinctions:

 Daurene Lewis died on January 26, 2013.
-In 2018, the Annapolis Royal town hall plaza was named after Lewis in a ceremony in which a bronze bust by sculptor was unveiled.
+In 2018, the Annapolis Royal town hall plaza was named after Lewis in a ceremony in which a bronze bust by a sculptor was unveiled.